rose-collectionservices/collection-services-manual/03-COLLECTION ANALYSIS/readme.md

 best served by maintaining the existing disorder or by imposing an arrangement scheme on the collection.
 Significant time and effort should not be spent recreating original order when it's not apparent.
-Carefully document your decision-making process, as it will form the basis of the processing note [LINK].
+Carefully document your decision-making process, as it will form the basis of the processing note (see [5.1.17 Processing note](/05-DESCRIPTION#5117-processing-note) for more information).

 ## 3.2 Condition Assessment/Physical Inventory